Brooklyn Apartment Loans

 Brooklyn Apartment Loan Types We Serve

 If you are looking to purchase or refinance a Brooklyn apartment building, don't hesitate to contact us.
-We arrange financing in the city of Brooklyn for the following:
+We arrange financing in the borough of Brooklyn for the following:

 - Other multi-family and mixed-use properties